On-Call Game-Day Rehearsals: Practice for Real Incidents

 Why game days

-Real incidents are infrequent (good); game days build muscle memory between (better).
+Real incidents are infrequent (good); on-call muscle atrophies between them (bad).
+Game days build the muscle that real incidents need.

 Four-frequency tier